 Goitres and production of thyroid hormones

-- In many people with a goitre, the goitre does not affect the amount of thyroxine or T3 that you make.
+- In many people with a goitre, the goitre does not affect the amount of thyroid hormones that you make.
 You are then euthyroid, which means you make the correct amount of these hormones.

 - In some people, the goitre is associated with an abnormality of thyroid function.
-You may make too much thyroxine or T3 (hyperthyroidism or overactive thyroid) or too little thyroxine or T3 (hypothyroidism or underactive thyroid).
+You may make too much thyroid hormone (hyperthyroidism or overactive thyroid) or too little (hypothyroidism or underactive thyroid).